 MNO 6226 (2).
 MANAGING ACROSS CULTURES.
-During your career you will work with customers, suppliers, colleagues, employees and/or bosses who have a wide range of cultural backgrounds.
-Their actions can often appear strange, biased, illogical, and unethical when viewed from a contrasting cultural perspective.
-Through a combination of readings, self-assessment, lecturettes, presentations, role plays, guest lectures, and case/video analysis this rigorous course is designed to equip you with knowledge and skills to (a) diagnose and understand cultural differences and (b) continually learn how to work more effectively with people whose cultural background differs from your own.
+Prepares students for a workplace with customers, suppliers, colleagues, employees and/or bosses who have a wide range of cultural backgrounds and whose actions can often appear strange, biased, illogical, and unethical when viewed from a contrasting cultural perspective.
+This rigorous course combines readings, self-assessment, lectures, presentations, role-play, guest lectures, and case and video analysis.
+Students gain the knowledge and skills to diagnose and understand cultural differences and to continually learn new ways to work more effectively with people whose cultural background differs from their own.
 Prerequisite or corequisite: MNO 6201.